-This breaker controls the flow of electricity to the controls that operate the windlass.
+This breaker controls the controls that operate the windlass.
 A set of windlass controls are located both at the helm and on the fore deck.
-To supply power to the controls, switch this breaker "ON."
 Refer to the OEM information for details on operating the windlass.

 NOTE: The windlass circuit also contains an in-line fuse that protects the windlass switch solenoid.
-This fuse is located in the anchor chain locker.
+This fuse is located in engine room.